 Human Rights Training

-This project will develop a coordinated and resourced network of people, modules and courses dedicated to interdisciplinary learning and research about Human Rights education while enhancing the necessary training available to students and scholars researching and enacting Human Rights.
-The project will begin in spring/summer 2022.
+One of the Human Rights Collective’s areas of focus between 2022 and 2024 was the Human Rights Training Program, funded by the UBC Teaching and Learning Enhancement Fund.
+This project aimed to develop a coordinated and resourced network of people, modules and courses dedicated to interdisciplinary learning and research about Human Rights education while enhancing the necessary training available to students and scholars researching and enacting Human Rights.

 Objectives